-Most of the economic and health care burdens of diabetes related problems can be averted by a means of a well known treatment and prevention measures .The major goal of treating diabetes is by keeping the blood sugar at all times near normal level.
+Most of the economic and health care burdens of diabetes related problems can be averted by means of well known treatment and prevention measures .The major goal of treating diabetes is by keeping the blood sugar at all times near normal level.
 It is integral to the treatment of diabetes to subject the person with diabetes to a self management program.
-Their are risk factors of diabetes that can be modified such as physical activeness and obesity, while others such as age race genetic factors family history or ethnicity cannot be altered or modified.
-Subjecting the sick individual to be physical activity will decrease the effects of diabetes.
+There are risk factors of diabetes that can be modified such as physical activeness and obesity, while others such as age, race, genetic factors, family history or ethnicity cannot be altered or modified.
+Subjecting the sick individual to physical activity will decrease the effects of diabetes.
 Treatment of diabetes mellitus basically includes diet control, home glucose testing several times throughout the day, and a multiple of insulin injections daily.

 The aim of evidence based nursing is to make it easier for one to include current best evidence from research in clinical practice.
 In implementing this teaching plan, one should consider the factors that have led Mrs. C to increase her insulin level and remove her corns using the razor blade.
 From the evidence that the nurse gets from her confession, the nurse should use this information to design a health promotion and prevention mechanism for Mrs. C.

 Since Mrs. C prefers to spend time with her grandchildren, it’s only fair that she be allowed to manage her health from home.
 However, it’s imperative that a health plan designed for should address a couple of issues based on her confession.